openmedlab/.github/profile/README.md

     <a href="https://github.com/openmedlab/"><img width="700px" height="auto" src="https://github.com/openmedlab/.github/blob/main/model_spectrum.png"></a>
 </div>

 OpenMEDLab presents a variety of foundation models and their uses in medical image analysis, ranging from modality-specific models to organ and task-specific models (see details in [Pre-trained Medical Image Foundation Models](https://github.com/openmedlab/.github/edit/main/profile/README.md#pre-trained-medical-image-foundation-models)).
 Additionally, the large-scale pre-trained vision and language models have shown remarkable domain transfer capability on natural images.
-However, it remains unknown whether this capability can also apply to the medical image domain.
+However, it remains unknown whether this capability can also apply to the medical image domain due to the unique characteristics of medical images.
 OpenMEDLab showcases the feasibility of transferring knowledge from pre-trained vision and language foundation models to the medical domain via well-engineered medical text prompts or building visual prompts in training (see details in [Prompting for Medical Image Analysis](https://github.com/openmedlab/.github/blob/main/profile/README.md#prompting-for-medical-image-analysis)).

+Insert NLP intro here...

+We introduce TemPL, a novel deep learning approach for zero-shot prediction of protein stability and activity, harnessing temperature-guided language modeling.
+By assembling an extensive dataset of 96 million sequence-host bacterial strain optimal growth temperatures (OGTs) and {\Delta}Tm data for point mutations under consistent experimental conditions, we effectively compared TemPL with state-of-the-art models.
+Notably, TemPL demonstrated superior performance in predicting protein stability.
+An ablation study was conducted to elucidate the influence of OGT prediction and language modeling modules on TemPL's performance, revealing the importance of integrating both components.
+Consequently, TemPL offers considerable promise for protein engineering applications, facilitating the design of mutation sequences with enhanced stability and activity.

 ## Pre-trained Medical Image Foundation Models
 <img style="float: left;" width="20px" height="auto" src="https://github.com/openmedlab/.github/blob/main/profile/MedFM Endo.png"> MedFM Endo: